-If you're a small business owner and you want to do your daily bookkeeping, you are in a right place. bookkeeping may not be the most exciting thing ever but we've got it down to the science.
-In this blog, we’ll discuss what is and why is bookkeeping important and the seven steps to do your daily bookkeeping.
+If you're a small business owner and want to do your Bookkeeping, you are in the right place.
+Bookkeeping may not be the most exciting thing ever, but we've got it down to a science.
+In this blog, we’ll discuss what is and why is bookkeeping important and the steps to do your Bookkeeping.

-Is about recording all your transactions and keeping track of where revenues are coming from and which expenses are tax-deductible.
-The bookkeeping process includes the following process
+It is about recording all your transactions and keeping track of where revenues are coming from and which tax-deductible expenses.
+The bookkeeping process includes the following procedure.

 Now Let’s dig into the importance of Bookkeeping, why it matters for your business.
 Bookkeeping is like a foundation for the financial health of your business.
 Following are the same major points to understand its importance.

 It helps you catch tax deductions when you record and categorize every transaction in your business.
 You'll be able to see which expenses are tax-deductible.
 Without year-round Bookkeeping, you'll forget about one-off deductions like lunch with a client eight months ago.
 You could have deducted even with the best of intentions.
 Assumptions will always fall through the cracks at tax time unless you have Bookkeeping in place.